Legal representation Internet and Criminal Law

-The police will instead take the view that such complaints are in fact civil matters and should therefore be dealt with in the civil courts.
+Harassment lawyer, Yair Cohen says that in many cases, the police will instead take the view that such complaints are in fact civil matters and should therefore be dealt with in the civil courts.
 A common example of this is where there is a dispute between two commercial entities online, despite the fact that if the equivalent acts were committed offline, they would have no doubt been treated as serious crimes.
 Another example is when a case is dismissed by the police for lack of evidence or to put it more accurately, difficulties in obtaining the evidence because they are of an electronic/internet nature.

 At Cohen Davis Solicitors we are often far quicker than the police in securing evidence for our clients, particularly when the crime involves foreign jurisdictions.
 To give one example, we can obtain full disclosure from GoDaddy or PayPal by issuing quick subpoenas in their local courts in less than 48 hours.

 It would take the police on the other hand at least 4 months just to obtain permission and the necessary budget to process a request for the same evidence.
 If then you are arrested or prosecuted for a criminal offence involving the use of the internet, particularly for offences relating to breaches of court orders or harassment on the internet, you might find that your local criminal lawyer is not able to effectively assist you at the police station or in court.